nice-digital/engineering/development-reviews/guidance-for-managers.md

   * Highlight strengths and areas for development based on core skills
   * Add any other positive or constructive feedback you may have for them that you feel is relevant but not captured by the core competencies
 * Send this back to them in advance of the review meeting
+* We encourage open, direct feedback but if you've been sent any confidential feedback about your line support, gather this for the meeting

 ## What to do at the meeting
+You are essentially reviewing their 360 feedback and development plan, helping to discuss and agree appropriate development objectives.

 * Follow the guidance in the [Managers guidance document](http://space.nice.org.uk/sorce/beacon/dmdr/92181/view/Manager's%20Guidance.docx) from the NICE intranet for guidance on how to behave at the meeting
 * Review their 360 feedback to identify strengths and areas for development
+  * Remember to share any anonymous confidential feedback you've received from others
 * Discuss how relevant and achievable the objectives are in their development plan.
-Help to identify a stretch objective that will challenge them appropriately in relation to their development ambitions
+Help to identify a stretch objective that will challenge them appropriately in relation to their development ambitions.
+Make sure you both agree the objectives are appropriate for now.

 ## What to do after the meeting
 * Check that you and your line support are happy with their development plan